Qiu233/protobuf.lean/README.md

 The goal of this package is to be the standard choice among all Lean 4 protobuf implementations.
 So far (1/7/2026), this packages has been fully featured in terms of **all core protobuf features** a user would expect.

-# Missing features

-Work in progress:

-1. Reflection API: e.g. function `descriptor : MsgType -> Descriptor`.
-The option `no_standard_descriptor_accessor` is currently ignored.
-2. Json mapping: designing, likely to be an add-on after we have reflection API.
-3. Service/RPC: we will need to think through frameworking issues first.
-Currently services are ignored.

-Less likely to have (some of them may never be supported):

-* Proto1 behaviors: e.g. option `message_set_wire_format` is forbidden.
-* EGROUP/SGROUP: the delimited serialization of message is not allowed, though we are able to deserialize them from wire format.
-The `edition` `features` enabling this are forbidden.
-* proto2 group fields: things like `repeated group Result = 1 { fields... }` are not allowed.
-Use nested message instead.

 # Usage

 There are 5 methods to use this library: